molan-git/harbour-themepack-vaidroid/README.md

-# Icon Theme for Sailfish OS
+# VaiDroid - Icon Theme for Sailfish OS

 ## About